briggstwitchell/PlantVillage_CNNs/README.md

 I'll also note that I wasted a lot of time attempting to set up a TensorFlow environment on the Khoury Discovery cluster.
 A conda environment isn't recommended for TensorFlow, and user access privileges on the cluster are restricted.
 Anyone that has a reliable pipeline for running TensorFlow on the cluster, please let me know.

 ## Additional notes
-The directory structure used referenced in the code is slightly altered from the directory structure of the dataset from its original source.
+* The directory structure used referenced in the code is slightly altered from the directory structure of the dataset from its original source.

+* The code is implemented such that the trained models will be saved to the models directory.